 He has been directly involved with Ukrainian ccTLD registration and operation since 1996, in both non-commerical and commerical forms, and continuously represented ccTLD with IANA.
 He sits on the board of Hostmaster.
 In the last two years, the local policy development process has restarted, community service has improved, IDNs have launched and operational migration to IPv6 was completed, as well as DNSSEC launch in March 2012.

 Non-profit work includes IPv6 as well as DNSSEC promotion in the region, participating in UA-IX as a member of the technical committee and speaking with press to communicate about Internet technology, security and privacy issues.
 Two IGF-UA forums in Ukraine in 2010 and 2011 were organised with support from Dmitry and Hostmaster.

-Franziska is working as a PhD student in the field of Internet Measurement at TU Berlin.
+Franziska is working on her PhD in the field of Internet Measurement at the Max Planck Institute for Informatics in Saarbrücken (formerly at TU Berlin).
 Her main focus is on inter-domain traffic measurements, IXPs, security and Internet infrastructure.
 She has a background as system administrator and is active in the free software community.

 Pavel is Network Product Manager at Scaleway, based in Paris.
 He has been engineering networks since 2003 and leading teams and projects since 2009.
 Before moving to France in 2015, he was CTO and co-founder at Senetsy, based in Moscow, Russia.

 Pavel’s professional interest is everything around SP and DC networking, mainly focused on routing, BGP, MPLS, the SDN and automation buzz, as well as the management aspects of computer networking business.